-Currently not possible in on-site or on-farm setting but should be explored further as a method.
-Inert gases have the added benefit of being undetectable to poultry, therefore when mixed with low concentrations of CO2, no aversion is observed in birds.
+Currently not available for on-site or on-farm setting but should be explored further as a potentially more humane method in comparison to carbon dioxide gas.
+Inert gases have the benefit of being undetectable to poultry, therefore when mixed with low concentrations of CO_2 , no aversion is observed in birds.